avliu-um/youtube-conversations/README.md

 ![Chain structure](./figures/structure_chain.png)

 Finally, we develop and define the "comment spread ratio" as a measure of how "spread out" one's comments are across different conversation chains.
+Specifically, the ratio is defined as [# unique trees that the user comments in / # total comments made by the user].
 A high ratio represents high spread of comments.
 A low ratio represents low spread, and therefore deep engagement.